patrickjahns/version-drafter-action/README.md

 ### Output

-The action will output the calculated next semantic version as `next-version`
+The action will output the calculated next semantic version as `next-version`, as well as the current tag as `current-version`